starkatt/Cocksmithing/cocksmithing.md

 # Pouring a Toy

 ## Pour Preparation
+Before pouring a toy, it is *critical* that mold release spray be applied to the inside of the mold -- if no mold release is used, the glove mold and the toy will adhere together, potentially ruining both.
+For the very first use of a new mold, turn the mold inside-out and mist with a continuous layer of `Ease Release 200` spray.

+For pours after the first, not as much release is necessary, and too much mold release can leave a residue that is sticky and hard to wash off.
+I find a short spritz down the throat of the mold and around the base to be sufficient, though this may depend on the complexity of your toy shape.

 Assemble the production mold by placing the glove mold between the two halves of the support shell, then secure the halves together with rubber bands.

 ![The production mold, ready to be filled](images/CrushDepthPourReady.jpg)

-Spray the inside of the mold with a small amount of `Ease Release 200` mold release. *This is critical* -- if no mold release is used, the glove mold and the toy will adhere together, potentially ruining both.
-However, using an excessive amount of mold release results in a finished toy covered in residue that is sticky and hard to wash off.
-A short spritz directed down the inside of the mold is about right.

 Lay out all of the materials you'll need before starting -- silicone, stirring tools, pigments, droppers/scoops, timer, a few paper towels to clean up any drips, etc. It's not fun to be scrambling to find supplies while the pot life is expiring.

 Test the vacuum chamber and pump ahead of time, practicing the degassing sequence.